-Court have played so great a role in the evolution of the constitution that some commentators have called the Supreme Court a continuous constitutional convention.
-Munro remarks, "One might almost say that the constitution undergoes some change every Monday when the Supreme Court hands down its decisions."
+Arthur L. 1971, Congress authorised the establishment of the Bank, or the Law Congress authorised and the state of the Bank report of the Bank and the Bank and Bank aeroplanes and radio all owe their origin to the decisions of the Supreme Court.
+The decisions and interpretations of the Supreme Court have played so great a role in the evolution of the constitution that some commentators have called the Supreme Court a continuous constitutional convention.
+Munro remarks, 'One might almost say that the constitution undergoes some change every Monday when the Supreme Court hands down its decisions."

-Critical Analysis: 1.
-The power of judicial review in the hands of the Supreme Court has demoralized the popular legislatures in United States.
-It is an anomaly that judges should have greater powers than the representatives of the people, who constitute the legislature.
-This power of the Supreme Court has undermined the prestige and sense of responsibility of the Congress.
-The Supreme Court, according to Laski, has assumed the position of a superlegislature.
-This fact leads not only to bad legislation but also results in a large amount of good legislation being never attempted.
-One fails to understand how a lawyer can be a better judge than a politician in such matters and how he can understand the needs of the people better than the politicians.
-The judges only enforce laws, and not justice.
+Circical Analysis : 1.
+The power of judicial review in the hands of the Superca Coor has demonstrate the popular legislatures.
+The power of the Superca Coor has demonstrated property for powers than the representatives of the people, who constitute the picture.
+The power of the Superca Coor has undermissed the picture of the Superca Coor has continued to the conceptations.
+This fact leads not only to the legislature that also graphisms.
+This fact leads not only to the legislature that also One fails to understand how a lawyer can be a better judge that a people better than the politicisms.
+The Judges code perforce laws.

-- 2. Its method of arriving at decisions is defective.
+2. Its method of arriving at decisions is defective.
 Generally the decisions are taken by a majority of five over four.
 This means that veto always lies in the hands of one man.
-This way one judge can stand against the popularly elected Congress and the President.
+This way one judge-can stand against the popularly elected Congress and the President.
 His will prevails against their will.
-The judgments of the court are political and conservative.
-It is because of this factor to a very large extent that America lacks most in progressive legislation. - 3.
-The Supreme Court can declare a law as invalid not because it violates a certain provision of the constitution but because it does, not appeal to the sense of reason of the judges.
+The judgments of the court are large extent that America lacks most in progressive legislation.

+3. The Supreme Court can declare a law as invalid not because it violates a certain provision of the constitution but because it does, not appeal to the sense of reason of the judges.
 Legislation in the United States thus depends upon the whim and fancy of the judges of the Supreme Court.
-This right of the Supreme Court is a Veto on the representatives of people. - 4.
-Absence of any upper age limit for retirement may and often does make a judge continue to sit in the Court long after he ceases to be an efficient judicial head.
-This makes the Court reactionary. - 5.
-The judges of the Supreme Court are generally old people having orthodox and reactionary views.
+This right of the Supreme Court is a Veto on the proceduratives of people.

+4. Absence of any upper age limit for retirement may and often does make a judge continue to sit in the Court long after he ceases to be an efficient judicial head.
+This makes the Court reactionary.

+5. The judges of the Supreme Court are generally old people having orthodox and reactionary views.
 They have always defended the rich against the poor.
-They have jealously protected the property rights.
-The Supreme Court has thus proved to be a citadel of vested interests and not a bastion of popular liberties.
-It has always opposed any progressive piece of legislation.
-It declared laws regarding income tax, minimum wage, limited hours of work for factory workers unconstitutional and even upheld slavery.
+They have jaalously protected the property rights.
+The Supreme Court has thus proved to be a citadd of vested interests and not a bastion of popular liberties.
+It has, always opposed any progressive piece of legislation.
+It declared laws regarding income tax, minimum wage, limited hours of work for factory workers unconstitutional and even unbeld slavery.

 However, in spite of all this criticism, the Court has played a very vital and important role as the guardian of the constitution.
-The constitution, today, is what the Supreme Court says it is.
+The constitution today is what the Suoreme Court says it is.